PacktPublishing/Mastering-Clojure/README.md

 # Mastering Clojure

-You can have a look at [Mastering Clojure] (https://www.packtpub.com/application-development/mastering-clojure)
+You can have a look at [Mastering Clojure] (https://www.packtpub.com/application-development/mastering-clojure) book

 ## Testing code